Jorabs: Geography

-Jorabs are found in Central Asia (Turkmenistan, Tajikistan, and Afghanistan), Caucasus (Dagestan, Georgia, Azerbaijan, and Armenia); also in Iran, and mountain areas of Pakistan.
+Jorabs are found in Central Asia (Turkmenistan, Tajikistan, and Afghanistan), Caucasus (Dagestan, Georgia, Azerbaijan, and Armenia) as well as in Iran and the mountainous areas of Pakistan.
 They are also known in the Balkan countries: Albania, Bosnia, Bulgaria, Greece, Macedonia, Serbia, and Turkey.

 Shape

 Jorabs can be knee-high, regular length, ankle-length, or made as slippers.
 An early predecessor of jorabs, a knee-high 12th century sock with toe-up construction and intricate patterns, was found in Egypt with possible origin in India.

 Tools

 Jorabs are usually knitted with 5 double-pointed needles.
 Bosnian and in old Tajik socks feature a combination of knitting and crochet techniques.
 Tajik jorabs (Pamirs area) can be made by using crochet technique only.
 Some ethnic groups from the Caucasus knit jorabs with 3 double-pointed bow-shaped needles.